-The faucet also comes with a drain assembly, featuring a simple push-pull pop-up assembly.
+The Dalskar faucet also comes with a drain assembly, featuring a simple push-pull pop-up assembly.

-The first step is to peel off the sticky paper part of the foam gasket and stick it under the top flange of the drain assembly.
+The first step to installing it is to peel off the sticky paper part of the foam gasket and stick it under the top flange of the drain assembly.
 (Instead of the sticky foam gasket, you can also use plumber's putty.)

 Apply Sealant on the Pop-Up Gasket